 Let’s assume the planet has the same mass as Earth and is in the circumstellar habitable zone which, around Red Dwarfs, would be very close to the star.
 Tidal-locking would be inevitable, but models predict that atmospheric equilibration is potentially possible between the starward side and it’s opposite if CO2 and H20 are present.
 Still, the climate might be pretty turbulent, so expect the need for sturdy shelters capable of thermo-regulation.

 The luminosity of a Red Dwarf is no more than 10% of our sun’s, so it will be like living in perpetual twilight.
-Plants will need to photosynthesize much more efficiently, perhaps via black analogs of chlorophyll.
+Plants will need to photosynthesize much more efficiently, perhaps via black analogues of chlorophyll.

 I would think that they would evolve big, big eyes or light sensors.
 It is logical to assume that their visual system would extend into the infrared end of the electromagnetic spectrum, since a red dwarf’s visible light emission peaks in the red portion of the spectrum.

-They would not see colors like we do.
+They would not see colours like we do.
 They could see inside thick dust clouds, obscured galactic cores, and other hidden regions of the cosmos.
 These unique abilities are thanks to the infrared light, a wavelength invisible to the human eye.